Women's and Gender Studies

 In addition to the interdisciplinary introductory courses on women's, gender, and LGBT studies, courses in the program include women's history, philosophy, literature, sociology, psychology, physical education, and health.
 Honors modules are available for some classes.
 Opportunities to pursue independent study projects are also available.
 Service learning and Honors internships opportunities are frequently offered.
 Most courses fulfill General Education requirements in the humanities or behavioral and social sciences distribution areas as well as the College's multicultural requirement.

-A certificate in women's studies can be earned by students who complete 18 or more credits in courses approved by the WGSP.
+A certificate in women's and gender studies can be earned by students who complete 18 or more credits in courses approved by the WGSP.
 These courses must include WMST 101, Introduction to Women's Studies.
-The WGSP also features speakers, seminars, and other programs, including active women's studies student clubs.
+The WGSP also features speakers, seminars, and other programs, including active women's and gender studies student clubs.
 Student awards and scholarships are presented annually.

 For more information at the Germantown Campus, please visit the office at 186 Humanities and Social Sciences Building; for more information at the Takoma Park/Silver Spring Campus, please visit the office at 227 North Pavilion.
 The collegewide office, located in 212 Macklin Tower, Rockville Campus, provides academic advising and materials and information on upcoming events.